Today’s Solutions: June 18, 2026

 The neurological link between language and music

-The interesting results, published in Cerebral Cortex, showed the most musically experienced displayed more activity in their right hand side of the brain, an area associated with melody and emotion.
+The interesting results, published in Cerebral Cortex, showed that the most musically experienced displayed more activity in their right side of their brain, an area associated with melody and emotion.
 Also, these students showed more brain activity overall than the less musically experienced.
-Although, a common pattern could be seen across all individuals.
+Nonetheless, a common pattern could be seen across all individuals.

 “One striking observation was that regardless of musical experience, the highly specific grammar center in the left brain was activated during the articulation condition.
 This connection between music and language might explain why everyone can enjoy music even if they are not musical themselves,” said Sakai.